ayechanst/speedrun-eth-guide/dex-guide.md

 <details markdown='1'><summary>🦉 Guiding Questions</summary>

 1. Do we want to provide liquidity if the contract already has liquidity?
 How can we help/prevent this from happening?
-2. What is the value of `totalLiquidity`, how do we access the value/balance that our contract has?
+2. What should the value of `totalLiquidity` be, how do we access the balance that our contract has and assign the variable a value?
 3. How would we assign our address the liquidity we just provided?
 How much liquidity have we provided?
 The `totalLiquidity`?
 Just half?
+Three quarters?
-4. Now that we set up ETH related things, we need to take care of the tokens `init()` is receiving.
-How do we transfer the tokens from the sender to this contract address?
+4. Now we need to take care of the tokens `init()` is receiving.
+How do we transfer the tokens from the sender (us) to this contract address?
 How do we make sure the transaction reverts if the sender did not have as many tokens as they wanted to send?
 5. Let's say we want to check our `totalLiquidity` in the front end, what does this function need to do so we can read `totalLiquidity` after calling it?

 <details markdown='1'><summary> 👨🏻‍🏫 Solution Code</summary>